christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 A few things you need to know before you read my book:

 -   Much of what we know of ancient history is fabricated by the Flavian emperors, Jesuits, and the Vatican.
 The Egyptian-Persian-Indian-Greek-Roman elite were a Proto-Indo-European (PIE) Elite (Kurgan Culture) who were the horse-riding, chariot-inventing pastoralists from the Pontic-Caspian Steppe who, beginning around 4500 BC, began a systematic conquest of Europe, Anatolia, and the Indus Valley, and who ruled through proxy dynasties.
 Egypt, Persia, India, Greece, Rome, etc., were all at one point under the suzerainty of Aryan Iranian-Scythian elites and their base of operation was on the Bosphorus river.
+Mainstream history presents a linear progression: Egypt -> Greece -> Persia -> Rome.
+This is a complete fabrication.
+The "ancient" civilizations of Egypt, Greece, Persia, and Rome were largely concurrent satrapies of the Scythian core.
 The Persian system of Satraps (Old Persian xšaçapāvan, "protector of the dominion") is the administrative blueprint of this hegemony.
 The title derives from Xšaya (to rule), which links to Roman Caesar and Sanskrit Kshatriya.
 Every Satrap was a regional "dragon-king" enforcing the center's will.
 -   Western Rome in Italy is a phantom empire that did not conquer the kingdoms of the East.
 The Bosphoran royal house created Western Rome as a military garrison.
 The original Rome (in Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon)) was located on the Bosphorus river which approximates to modern-day Crimea in southern Ukraine.
 There was a split between East and West during the Flavian period and the Flavians erased their Bosphoran origins.
 -   Asander, king of Bosphorus aka Julius Caesar was also Cleopatra's uncle Ptolemy of Cyprus (brother of Ptolemy XII Auletes and husband of "Mithridates") aka Mithridates Chrestus, King of Pontus VI (brother of Mithridates VI, king of Pontus), but he took on numerous other regional aliases.
 Cleopatra was also Dynamis, queen of Bosphorus.
 Mark
 Antony the Neos-Dionysos was Cleopatra's father Ptolemy XII Auletes (Auletes name adapts well to the